“Bolton raises the bar with each new book.” MICK HERRON

 So, who thought…

 It’s always great when a book club picks one of my novels, even if some of the questions they throw at me can be a bit challenging.
-If your group is thinking of reading The Craftsman, here’s a few discussion points to get you started:
+If your group is thinking of reading The Craftsman, here are a few discussion points to get you started:

 I’m always pleased to hear from bookclubs and will try my hardest to answer questions.
 Contact me on firstname.lastname@example.org